 Glendale is a very small city located in the state of Colorado.
 With a population of 4,613 people and two constituent neighborhoods, Glendale is the 95th largest community in Colorado.

 Glendale home prices are not only among the most expensive in Colorado, but Glendale real estate also consistently ranks among the most expensive in America.

-Glendale is a decidedly white-collar city, with fully 85.74% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glendale is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Glendale who work in food service (20.41%), sales jobs (16.35%), and office and administrative support (11.58%).
+Glendale is a decidedly white-collar city, with fully 91.73% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glendale is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Glendale who work in management occupations (15.42%), business and financial occupations (14.10%), and sales jobs (13.62%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Glendale in 2010 was $25,100, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,400 for a family of four.
+The per capita income in Glendale in 2018 was $43,224, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $172,896 for a family of four.
 However, Glendale contains both very wealthy and poor people as well.

-Glendale is a very ethnically-diverse city.
+Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Black or African-American.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.07% of the city’s residents.
-Important ancestries of people in Glendale include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 15.37% of the city’s residents.
+Important ancestries of people in Glendale include German, Irish, English, Italian, and Russian.

 The most common language spoken in Glendale is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.